Reason for The Gold Star Journal

 Author Facts

-- Priyadarshini Mukherjee (1997) was the first graduate student to be published in the journal.
+- Priyadarshini Mukherjee, MBA program, was the first graduate student to be published in the journal (1997) with her paper entitled “The Enron Debacle.”

-- Chris Paige (1999) was the first freshman to be published in the journal.
+- Chris Paige, Class of 2002, was the first freshman to be published in the journal (1999) with his paper entitled “The Roman Warrior Tradition.”

 - Due to the quality of their work, the following students published multiple papers in the journal: Lance Braye (2011, 2012, & 2013), Hannah Dion (2019 & 2021), Robert Keener (2012 & 2014), David Leaumont (twice in 1997), Jane Ma (2012, 2014, & 2015), Franklin McGuire, Jr. (2012 & 2013), Grant Miller (2016 & 2018), Marttin Periola (2009, 2010, & 2011), John Riser (2011 & 2012), Matthew Selmasska (2011 & 2012), Anastasiya Smertina (2001 & 2002), Shiloh Smiles (2021 & 2022), Dean Sproles (1997 & 1998), and Todd Truesdale (2017 & 2018).